Raman Bhardwaj has two favorite animals: the tiger and the lion.

 “I think the influence of Indian culture is mostly in my approach to life and art,” Bhardwaj says.
 “I think I became more aware of my Indian identity when I came here.
 Here, you tend to feel like you’ve lost your identity and I don’t want to do that.
 I think I want a constant reminder, and that’s what makes me different and maybe special.”

-As the coronavirus spreads throughout the world, Bhardwaj is concerned about his wife and daughters that he left behind in India.
+As the coronavirus spreads throughout the world, Bhardwaj is concerned about his daughters that he left behind in India.
 He had planned on going back next month, but says that he had to cancel his trip because of the pandemic.
 He says he eventually wants to bring his daughters to the United States because he believes that gender equality is better here.

 In the meantime, he says he’ll continue to focus on his art.